Gambit142/AirPollution-Report-Centre/README.md

 - Each country's flag and
 - Each Country's Population

-Each country's card has links to its particular page that displays the country's air pollution data for emmisions of air pollutants into the athmosphere.
+Each country's card has links to its particular page that displays the country's air pollution data for emmisions of air pollutants into the atmosphere.

 The project uses _React's `useLocation()`_ to link to each country's page and modify the _`URL Path`_ for each country